 Our Smiles programme helps to reconnect families to the military community through group events, it builds confidence through participation in our fun activities, and allows families to remember their hero together during respite breaks or at special Remembrance events.

 Through the Support Programme we can provide dedicated family support and help with grief, with mental health challenges, and even financial issues.
 We use our extensive network to ensure families get the right support for them.

-- Have lost a parent who served in the British Armed Forces.
+- Have experienced the death of a parent who served in the British Armed Forces

 The young person’s parent may have served in the British Army, Royal Navy, Royal Air Force, Regular or Reserve (TA) Forces.
 If you are the parent or carer of a child you believe is eligible for support please complete the Membership form.
 Alternatively, you can request a form to be sent to you in the post together with a stamped return envelope.
 Click here to download the Membership Form

-Alternatively, you can request a form to be sent to you in the post together with a stamped return envelope by emailing us at [email protected]
+If you prefer, you can also contact us by email to request a form to be sent to you in the post with a stamped return envelope.
+Email us now at [email protected]

 If you are aged between 18-25 years and have lost a parent who served in the British Armed Forces, please click here to complete the Springboard Application Form.

-If you believe a family you know may benefit from the support of Scotty’s Little Soldiers please feel free to contact us to find out more.
-You can reach us by messaging on Facebook, by emailing [email protected], by text message to 07741 162 132 or by calling us on Freephone 08000 928 571 and selecting option 1 Monday to Friday between 0900-1700.
+If you believe a family you know may benefit from the support of Scotty’s Little Soldiers please contact us to find out more.
+You can message us on Facebook, email [email protected], contact by text message to 07741 162 132 or call us on Freephone 08000 928 571 and selecting option 1 Monday to Friday between 0900-1700.